ircv3/ircv3-specifications/core/message-tags-3.3.md

 keeping them distinct from server-initiated tags that carry verified meaning.

-To allow for tagged data to be sent to channels and users without any accompanying message text, a new event for tag-only messages is needed.
+To allow for tagged data to be sent to channels and users without any accompanying message text, a new command for tag-only messages is needed.

 With the scope of tags expanded for use as general purpose message metadata, the number and size of tags attached to a message will potentially increase.
 As a